 Possible Disadvantages Of Using A Headless CMS

 Even though a headless CMS is quite effective in managing content, it cannot fix every drawback of content management.
-You might face two significant limitations while using a headless CMS while creating content.
+You might face two significant limitations when creating content using a headless CMS.

 And when you separate the head from the content body in a CMS, you can’t share any real-time customer interaction data between back-end and front-end tools.
 It means running any content analysis or personalising online content becomes quite troublesome.